DynamicBiosystems/DynamicSD/README.md

       mkdir DynamicSD
       tar -zxf dynamicsd_v1.0.3.tar.gz -C DynamicSD
       Prepend the DynamicSD/dynamicst_v1.0.3/bin directory to your $PATH.
 This will allow you to invoke the DynamicSD command.

+      vim ~/.bashrc
+      # Add the following line at the end of the file, replacing the placeholder with the absolute path to the software installation directory:
+      export PATH=$PATH:/path/to/software/installation/DynamicSD/dynamicst_v1.0.3/bin
+      Note: In the actual instruction, you should explicitly tell the user to replace /path/to/software/installation (or the whole path) with their specific installation directory.
       ```